abcd567a/dump1090/README.md

 First run `prepare-wheezy-tree.sh`.
 This will create a package tree in package-wheezy/.
 Build in there (`dpkg-buildpackage -b`)

-The wheezy build does not include bladeRF support.
+The wheezy build does not include bladeRF and LimeSDR support.

 ## Building manually